-Any change in a method or parameter needs to be reviewed by an independent expert.
+Any change in a method or parameter that is greater than the agreed threshold needs to be reviewed by an independent expert and a 'Peer Review Change form' filled in.
 The change will only be included in the inventory if the expert concludes that the change is consistent with IPCC good practice.